harrycodingnow/Sudo-Code/README.md

 ### Tracker

-- See what you have completed out of the full set
+- See what you have completed out of the Blind 75
 - Track which problems are in progress or need review
 - Store time spent, language, notes, companies, and review frequency